PART I.

 “Now it is filled to the brim”

-He went to the fridge while I sat to think,
+So he goes to the fridge while I sit to think,

 why the box of my life had felt cursed.